pingcap/docs-cn/character-set-and-collation.md

 5 rows in set (0.01 sec)
 ```

+> **Warning:**
+>
+> TiDB incorrectly treats latin1 as a subset of utf8.
+This can lead to unexpected behaviors when you store characters that differ between latin1 and utf8 encodings.
+It is strongly recommended to the utf8mb4 character set.
+See [TiDB #18955](https://github.com/pingcap/tidb/issues/18955) for more details.

 > **Note:**
 >
 > The default collations in TiDB (binary collations, with the suffix `_bin`) are different than [the default collations in MySQL](https://dev.mysql.com/doc/refman/8.0/en/charset-charsets.html) (typically general collations, with the suffix `_general_ci`).
 This can cause incompatible behavior when specifying an explicit character set but relying on the implicit default collation to be chosen.